ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Adjust_curved_baseline_settings.md

 ## To adjust curved baseline settings...

-1Double-click a selected lettering object/s to access object properties.
+1. Double-click a selected lettering object/s to access object properties.

 ![lettering_edit00101.png](assets/lettering_edit00101.png)

-2Click Settings.
+2. Click Settings.
 The Baseline Settings dialog opens.
 Options depend on baseline type.

 ![lettering_edit00104.png](assets/lettering_edit00104.png)

-3Select a circle or arc baseline type from the list.
+3. Select a circle or arc baseline type from the list.
 The Tilt, Radius X, Radius Y, Justification Angle and Arc Angle fields are activated.

-4Adjust these values as required:
+4. Adjust these values as required:

 - Radius X: default radius of the baseline arc (X-axis).
 - Radius Y: default radius of the baseline arc (Y-axis).